Spring Boot Starter Security

 Tools you will need

-- Maven 3.0+ is your build tool
+- Maven 3.0+ as your build tool

-- JDK 1.8+
+- JDK 17+

 Complete Maven Project With Code Examples

-Our Github repository has all the code examples - https://github.com/in28minutes/in28minutes.github.io/tree/master/code-zip-files
+Our GitHub repository has all the code examples - https://github.com/in28minutes/in28minutes.github.io/tree/master/code-zip-files

 - Spring Security Example

-- Website-SpringSecurityStarterWebApplication_Final.zip
+Website-SpringSecurityStarterWebApplication_Final.zip

-Bootstrapping web application with Spring Initializr
+Bootstrapping Web Application with Spring Initializr

-Using Spring Initializr to create a Web application is a piece of cake.
-For both the web page and the rest service, we will utilise Spring Web MVC as our web framework.
+For both the web page and the REST service, we will use Spring Web MVC as our web framework.

-Spring Initializr http://start.spring.io/ is great tool to bootstrap your Spring Boot projects.
+Spring Initializr: http://start.spring.io/ is a great tool to bootstrap your Spring Boot projects.

 As shown in the image above, following steps have to be done

-- Launch Spring Initializr and choose the following
+- Launch Spring Initializr and choose the following:

-- Choose
+- Group:

 com.in28minutes.springboot